Mumbai attacks survivors preach forgiveness

 "We thought it was fireworks because they are often used in Indian weddings.

-"One of my friends ran out down the hall to look over the atrium and into the lobby and came running back telling us he saw two men in the lobby with AK-47s shooting and killing people."'Living in the moment'
+"One of my friends ran out down the hall to look over the atrium and into the lobby and came running back telling us he saw two men in the lobby with AK-47s shooting and killing people."

 In the face of all of this, Mr Cannon said his meditation practice kicked in.